poulami-94/git-demo2/README.md

 # new project
-this git-demo2 was created from local system created by poulami paul
+This git-demo2 was created from local system.
+Created by poulami paul.